Hims Reviews: Are Hims' products and services legit?

 Cold sores and oral herpes

-Hims also offers treatment for cold sores, aptly called the Cold Sores Kit".
-Cold sores can be extremely embarrassing when they flare up.
+Cold sores can feel embarrassing — and be more contagious — when they flare up.
 After a free online doctor’s consultation, Hims can prescribe valacyclovir (generic Valtrex), the leading FDA-approved drug to suppress and treat outbreaks.

 Hims hair loss treatments